 - In a large bowl, add goat meat and season meat with dry seasonings (curry powders, ground roasted geera, garam masala, allspice, and salt/pepper) and let marinate for 30-45 minutes.

-- Using a large dutch oven or stock pot, on medium-low heat, heat up oil.
+- Using a large dutch oven or stock pot with a lid, on medium-low heat, heat up oil.

-- Add meat and toss meat around to sear for brownness, about 10-15 minutes.
+- Add in seasoned meat and toss around to sear for brownness, about 10-15 minutes.

 - Add in onions, scallions, garlic, thyme, scotch bonnet pepper and tomato paste, stir to combine.

 - Pour in enough water to cover the meat.
-Let cook until tender, stopping to stir every 30 minutes, for about 2-3 hours.
+Cover pot with lid, and let cook until tender, stopping to stir every 30 minutes, for about 2-3 hours.